CA Inter Amendments For May 2026

 1. Input tax credit provisions in respect of inputs and capital goods sent for job work

-2. Input tax credit provisions relating to distribution of credit by Input Service Distributor [ISD]
+2. Input tax credit provisions relating to the distribution of credit by the Input Service Distributor [ISD]

 3. Manner of recovery of credit distributed in excess